Tim Sampson

 Tim Sampson (born 23 May 1976) is an Australian professional rugby union football coach.
-He is currently an assistant coach of the Melbourne Rebels team that plays in the Super Rugby Pacific competition, and was previously the head coach of the Western Force.
+He is currently an assistant coach of the Fijian Drua team that plays in the Super Rugby Pacific competition, and was previously the head coach of the Western Force.

 As a player, Sampson represented Queensland and won two premierships with Sunnybank in Brisbane playing as a fly-half or inside centre.